 International and Political Situation

-The creation of the Pridnestrovien Moldavian Republic was a natural logical result of the processes which began to develop after the dissolution of the Soviet Union.
+The creation of the Pridnestrovian Moldavian Republic was a natural logical result of the processes which began to develop after the dissolution of the Soviet Union.

-This was an important decision that embodied the will of the Pridnestrovien people expressed at the nation-wide referenda and that made it possible to protect lawful interests of the Pridnestroviens, preserve centuries-long historic and cultural traditions, ensure for the people the right to live on the land of their forefathers affording an opportunity for equal development of all the nations residing in the Republic.
+This was an important decision that embodied the will of the Pridnestrovian people expressed at the nation-wide referenda and that made it possible to protect lawful interests of the Pridnestrovians, preserve centuries-long historic and cultural traditions, ensure for the people the right to live on the land of their forefathers affording an opportunity for equal development of all the nations residing in the Republic.

 The genocide policy implemented by the Republic of Moldova resulted in the full-scale aggression of Moldova against Pridnestrovie.
 In 1992, during the period of the armed conflict, hundreds of citizens of Pridnestrovie were killed, tens of thousands lost their homes having been made refugees.